Salaah01/django-email-signals/README.md

 The app has a handy autocomplete feature which will help you traverse through model fields and any cached properties.
 Don't worry about making any mistakes as there is validation in place to reject any parameters that can not be accessed.

 Saving this signal will now ensure that the signal will only be sent when the order is a new instance and the customer ID is greater than 10.

-### Template Context
-Often with emails we want to add actual context.
-When this is the case, we would not complete the plain text and HTML content fields, but instead we would set the template in the "template" field.
-Again, don't worry about making any mistakes here as there is validation in place to check that the template exists.

 ## Installation
 To install the application, run the following command: